 We launched Fluid Marketing a little over two years ago now.

 One of the early adopters of this service was an Aussie business that assists individuals and businesses in dealing with and overcoming financial challenges.
 As well as offices across Australia, they’ve expanded their service delivery to New Zealand and the UK.
-(Quick side note: although Web Profits works with the client in all of these countries, this case study will focus on performance and activity in Australia only.
-Just to keep it simple.)
+Although Web Profits works with the client in all of these countries, this case study will focus on performance and activity in Australia only.
+Just to keep it simple.

 This client has a driven organisation, with a focus on growth through an increased number of leads each month.
 A lead for them is someone who enquires about their services, either via a webform, a phone call or through the chat function on their site, all of which are tracked in Google Analytics.
 These leads are then qualified before being passed on to a client handler, so it is essential that the leads generated are of a certain quality.
 So-called “tyre kickers” or time wasters eat into people’s time and create inefficiency, so it’s not a case of getting every possible lead, but rather about getting the right lead.